Algobrix/arduino_algobot_board/README.md

 This package lets you compile your code for the AlgoBot board.

-### Requirements
-Arduino IDE 1.6.9 or higher which contains avr-gcc in Version 4.9.2

 ### Install
 To add board support for our products, go to File > Preferences, and paste this URL into the 'Additional Boards Manager URLs' input field: